Docs

 dependsarrayNoArray of contract dependencies.
 Can be simple strings or detailed dependency objects

-Contract Names
+Contract names

-The contract name ([contracts.NAME] in Acton.toml, e.g., Counter) is used:
+The [contracts.ID] in Acton.toml is used:

 • As the dependency name when referencing this contract